pts/pts-clang-xstatic/README.pts-xstatic.txt

 .
 With pts-xstatic, you can create faster and smaller statically linked executables, with the compiler of your choice.

+As an alternative for pts-xstatic and uClibc, see diet libc (http://www.fefe.de/dietlibc/) and its diet tool (which is an alternative of the xstatic tool), with which you can create even smaller binaries.

 Motivation
 ~~~~~~~~~~
 0. Available uClibc GCC toolchain binary releases are very old: